Definition of a Sales Agent

 - earns an agreed commission on those orders

 - It is a partnership.
-An agent is an independent business.
+A sales agent is an independent business.

 - They are bound together by an ‘agency agreement’ (more detail later)

-- The agent’s customers become the principal’s customers once an order has been placed.
-Although they may remain loyal to an agent, and an agent may be able to steer them away from a principal’s products after a relationship has ended.
+- The sales agent’s customers become the principal’s customers once an order has been placed.
+Although they may remain loyal to the sales agent, and the sales agent may be able to steer them away from a principal’s products after a relationship has ended.

 The Upside vs. The Downside